cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 ## Declaring, Assigning and Assuming

-Before an identifier can be used it has to be declared.
-The `Declare` function is used to declare a new identifier in the current scope.
+A `["Declare"]` expression is used to declare a symbol in the current scope.

-Once an identifier has been declared, its value can be changed using the `Assign` function.
+Once a symbol has been declared, its value can be changed using an `["Assign"]` expression.

-The `Assume` function is used to assert a predicate about an expression.
-It is used to provide additional information to the system, for example to indicate that a variable is positive, or that a function is continuous.
+An `["Assume"]` expression is used to assert a predicate about an expression.
+It is used to provide additional information to the system, for example to indicate that a variable is positive.

 <FunctionDefinition name="Declare">

-<Signature name="Declare">_identifier_, _type__</Signature>
+<Signature name="Declare">_symbol_, _type__</Signature>

-<Signature name="Declare">_identifier_, _type_, _value_</Signature>
+<Signature name="Declare">_symbol_, _type_, _value_</Signature>

-Declare a new identifier in the current scope, and set its value and type.
+Declare a new symbol in the current scope, and set its value and type.

-If the identifier already has a definition in the current scope, evaluate to an error, otherwise evaluate to `value`.
+If the symbol already has a definition in the current scope, evaluate to an error, otherwise evaluate to `value`.

 This is equivalent to `let` in JavaScript or `var` in Python.

-**To change the value of an existing identifier**, use an `["Assign"]` expression.
+**To change the value of an existing symbol**, use an `["Assign"]` expression.

-`Declare` is not a [pure function](/compute-engine/guides/expressions#pure-expressions).
+`Declare` is not a [pure function](/compute-engine/guides/expressions#pure-expressions) since it changes the state of the Compute Engine.

 <ReadMore path="/compute-engine/guides/augmenting/" >Read more about using
-`ce.declare()` to declare a new symbol or function. </ReadMore>
+`ce.declare()` to declare a new symbol. </ReadMore>

 </FunctionDefinition>

 <FunctionDefinition name="Assign">

-<Signature name="Assign">_identifier_, _value_</Signature>
+<Signature name="Assign">_symbol_, _value_</Signature>

-Set the value of `identifier` to `value`.
+Set the value of `symbol` to `value`.

-If `identifier` has not been declared in the current scope, consider parent scopes until a definition for the identifier is found.
+If `symbol` has not been declared in the current scope, consider parent scopes until a definition for the symbol is found.

-If a definition is found, change the value of the identifier to `value` if the value is compatible with the type of the identifier: once set, the type of an identifier cannot be changed.
+If a definition is found, change the value of the symbol to `value` if the value is compatible with the type of the symbol: once set, the type of a symbol cannot be changed.

-If there is no definition for the identifier, add a new definition in the current scope, and use the `value` to infer the type of the identifier.
+If there is no definition for the symbol, add a new definition in the current scope, and use the `value` to infer the type of the symbol.

 This is equivalent to `=` in may programming languages.